 Previously endangered species such as the black rhino and black-faced impala have been successfully bred here.
 Wildlife excursions are conducted by professional and knowledgeable tour guides.
 Apart from the normal Etosha game viewing a special attraction of the Otjiovasondo area is the opportunity to see both the Plains Zebra and the Mountain Zebra drinking or grazing side by side and spotting the rare Sable Antelope.

-For travelers making the journey between Etosha and Swakopmund, this lodge provides the ideal midway stopover, whilst allowing guests to experience the true wilderness of Damaraland.
+For travellers making the journey between Etosha and Swakopmund, this lodge provides the ideal midway stopover, whilst allowing guests to experience the true wilderness of Damaraland.

 Dining at Dolomite Camp

 Dolomite Camp has a fully equipped restaurant with a view of the surrounding landscape.
-Seating a capacity of 40 pax, the service is personal and intimate.
+Seating a capacity of 40 people, the service is personal and intimate.
 Whilst an international a la carte menu is available, the Chef also serves a range of Namibian contemporary lifestyle cuisine.
-Specific diets such as vegetarian, kosher etc should be indicated with your reservation.
+Specific diets such as vegetarian, kosher etc. should be indicated on arrival at the camp.